php-fig/fig-standards/proposed/task-meta.md

 * Do we need OutputInterface included in this PSR ?
 * What about InputInterface ?
 * Should run() return anything ?
-* Do we need an interfce for a TaskRepositry ?
+* Do we need an interfce for a TaskRepository ?
 It might be useful for example if one of the tasks depends on a different task and would like to run it internally.
 But this might be too convoluted.

 ...To be continued..